apache/hbase-operator-tools/hbase-hbck2/README.md

 'tbl_2' on namespace 'n1' and for all tables from namespace 'n2':

 ```
-$ HBCK2 addMissingRegionsInMeta default:tbl_1 n1:tbl_2 n2
+$ HBCK2 addFsRegionsMissingInMeta default:tbl_1 n1:tbl_2 n2
 ```

 As it operates independently from Master, once it finishes successfully, additional steps are required to actually have the re-added regions assigned.
 These are listed below:

-1. _addMissingRegionsInMeta_ outputs an _assigns_ command with all regions that got re-added.
+1. _addFsRegionsMissingInMeta_ outputs an _assigns_ command with all regions that got re-added.
 This command needs to be executed later, so copy and save it for convenience.

-2. For HBase versions prior to 2.3.0, after _addMissingRegionsInMeta_ finished successfully and output has been saved, restart all running HBase Masters.
+2. For HBase versions prior to 2.3.0, after _addFsRegionsMissingInMeta_ finished successfully and output has been saved, restart all running HBase Masters.

-3. Once Master's are restarted and META is already online (check if Web UI is accessible), run _assigns_ command from _addMissingRegionsInMeta_ output saved per instructions from #1.
+3. Once Master's are restarted and META is already online (check if Web UI is accessible), run _assigns_ command from _addFsRegionsMissingInMeta_ output saved per instructions from #1.

+NOTE: If _namespace_ region is among the missing ones, you will need to add _--skip_ flag at the beginning of _assigns_ command returned.

 Should a cluster suffer a catastrophic loss of the `hbase:meta` region, a rough rebuild is possible following the below recipe.